 It is important to see your doctor immediately when you experience these symptoms.

-With advancements in technology, there is no longer a manual need to depict swelling in eyes.
-Recently, a non-invasive test called the optical coherence tomography, can measure the thickness of the retina using the light.
+A non-invasive test called optical coherence tomography, can measure the thickness of the retina using the light.
 This helps identify whether someone needs to be treated for DME or whether the ongoing treatment is working or not.

-It is important to diagnose DME in advance or during the earlier stages as waiting too long can badly impact your sight.
-This involves certain questions that your doctor asks:
+However, it is important to diagnose DME in advance or during the earlier stages.
+Long-term delay can badly impact your sight.
+Your doctor may ask these questions.

 - Have you noticed changes in your vision?
 If so, what kind?